 Finally, the last two ports are a Sustain Pedal input and an input for the optional pedal unit.

-If you’re mainly going to use the P-515 at home, you should definitely consider the optional L515 furniture-style stand.
+If you’re going to use the P-515 mainly at home, you should consider getting the optional Yamaha L515 furniture-style stand.

 It looks really nice and elegant, plus it will add more stability to your setup.